-Aimed at Newly or Recently Qualified Teachers, this Masters in Education Practice from Liverpool John Moores University is linked to the NQT year and early professional development needs and enables you to explore identified professional development areas, apply practitioner research and enhance your learner impact.
+Aimed at Newly or Recently Qualified Teachers, LJMU's Education Practice MA is linked to the NQT year and early professional development needs.

 - Enjoy flexible delivery, support and fit studying around your work commitments